retrorich75/enigma2-plugin-picons-openatv-MetrixHD-28E/README.md

 * USB flash drive: / media / usb / picon5030 / (Recommended)
 * HDD: / media / hdd / picon5030 / (may cause longer loading times if the hard drive is in standby.)
 * Internal flash: / usr / share / enigma2 / picon5030 /

+The above have been tested using OpenATV version 5.1 on the Amiko SHD-8900 Alien (amikostb.com/?q=product&id=8)